dbdesign-students-spring2024/4-sql-crud-Ol1viaWang/README.md

 - The command -- '0' || -- prefixes the month value with 0 ahead to make sure that the month value has two digits
 - The command -- substr(..., -2) -- guarantees that I always take the last two digits of the month value if there are three characters after adding 0 before
 - The command -- instr(Created_at, '/') + 1 -- gets the day value through reading from the first slash
-- The command -- instr(substr(Created_at, instr(Created_at, '/') + 1), '/') - 1 -- lets me to stop at the second slash (For example, for date 2/26/24, I read from 2 and stops at the second slash, obtaining 26)
+- The command -- instr(substr(Created_at, instr(Created_at, '/') + 1), '/') - 1 -- lets me stop at the second slash (For example, for date 2/26/24, I read from 2 and stop at the second slash, obtaining 26)
 - The command -- '0' || -- prefixes the day value with 0 ahead to make sure that the day value has two digits
 - The command -- substr(..., -2) -- guarantees that I always take the last two digits of the day value if there are three characters after adding 0 before
 - I use "-" to concatenate all parts above to form YYYY-MM-DD